learn-want/ETH2.0-reward/Readme.md

 ## Initial Setup
 To get started with this repository:
 1. Clone the repository to your local machine.
+2. Get an Beacon Chain Node URL or run a local node. please refer to [Teku](https://docs.teku.consensys.io/development/get-started/start-teku) to run the Teku cilent in the archive mode
-2. cd into the repository directory by executing `cd ethereum-2.0-rewards-analysis`.
+3. cd into the repository directory by executing `cd ETH2.0-reward`.
-2. Install Python and the necessary dependencies by executing conda env  `pip install -r requirements.txt`.
+4. Install Python and the necessary dependencies by executing conda env  `pip install -r requirements.txt`.
-3. Acquire a beacon chain node URL and put it into the data collection script in the [data_collection](code/data_collection).
+5. Acquire a beacon chain node URL and put it into the data collection script in the [data_collection](code/data_collection).
-4. Execute the scripts within the [data_collection](code/data_collection) directory to gather initial datasets.
+6. Execute the scripts within the [data_collection](code/data_collection) directory to gather initial datasets.
-5. Navigate to the [data](data) directory to review the datasets.
-For the full dataset, please download the `date_validator_reward_0.parquet, date_validator_reward_1.parquet, and date_validator_reward_2.parquet` file from the provided Harvard Dataverse link and place it in the [data](data) directory.
+7. Navigate to the [data](data) directory to review the datasets.
+For the full dataset, please download the `total_validator_reward.parquet` file from the provided Harvard Dataverse link and place it in the [data](data) directory.
-6. Utilize the code in the [data_collection](code) directory for data processing and analysis.
+8. Utilize the code in the [data_collection](code) directory for data processing and analysis.
-7. Generate or examine existing visualizations in the [figure](figure) directory.
+9. Generate or examine existing visualizations in the [figure](figure) directory.